amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 `Node.JS:` Install  from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
 Please make sure you install NodeJS globally.
 To take full advantage of the command line and use grunt tasks you will need to make sure that you have added `node_modules/.bin` to your `$PATH`.
 Otherwise you will need to install `npm install -g  grunt-cli` globally.

-`JDK 1.8:` Install JDK 1.8+ and make sure class path is set properly.
+`JDK 1.8:` It is optional, install JDK 1.8+ and make sure class path is set properly.
 JAVA is require to start `Selenium Server` on your local environment nothing else.

 ### Selenium Tests / Appium Tests

   To run your test you must have selenium / Appium server up and running to execute any webdriverIO tests, or it will fail fast with an error.
-To start selenium automatically it has been added as part of `services: ['selenium-standalone']` in the *.conf.js.
+To start selenium automatically it has been added as part of `services: ['selenium-standalone']` and `services: ['appium']` in the *.conf.js.
 That's all there is to it.!.

 ### Run Some Sample Tests

 To execute the entire test suite in local development, you can use any one of the options mentioned below

-Option 1: `npm run test-local`
+Option 1: `npm run test-local`.
+You can also run in SauceLabs and BrowserStack using `npm run test-sauce`, `npm run test-browserstack`.

-Option 2:  `grunt webdriver:testlocal`.
-This executes all features in the [`./test/specs/*.js`]  directory with a Spec reporter by default.
+Option 2: `grunt webdriver:test-local`.
+This executes all spec files in the [`./test/specs/*.js`] directory.
+The default option for Grunt run is `webdriver:test-local`.
+But you can use `webdriver:test-sauce` or `test-browserstack` based on your requirements.

+To execute tests on `mobile device` use : `npm run test-mobile`.

 💡 Before running mobile tests, perform the requisite Appium setup.
 For hassle free `one click Appium setup on OSX` refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX) or refer [Appium Docs](http://appium.io/getting-started.html?lang=en)